WePlay Academy League Season 1 Official Rules and Regulations

 However, Participants (natural persons), who are citizens and/or residents of the above-mentioned territories are free to compete in Tournament on behalf of legal entities established outside these territories provided that:

-1) They don’t fall within the category of persons, affected by the sanctions measures and prohibitions, determined in the following USA legal-and-regulatory acts and its related documentation:
+1) They do not fall within the category of persons, affected by the sanctions measures and prohibitions, including but not limited to determined in the following USA legal-and-regulatory acts and its related documentation:

 - Executive Order 13405 of June 16, 2006;